anilkumbalam/tenet-content/articles/wp3-gnss-positioning.md

 However, this also means:

-**Any unmodeled timing bias appears directly as a position error.**
+**Any unmodeled timing bias translates directly into a position error.**

 Timing is not just one error source among many; it is the **dominant sensitivity axis** of GNSS.